CBHE-Recommended College Preparatory

-The CBHE encourages governing boards at Missouri's postsecondary institutions to incorporate the 24-unit high school core curriculum into admissions processes for all first-time freshmen; however, admissions and placement decisions are ultimately made at the institutional level.
+The CBHE encourages governing boards at Missouri's higher education institutions to incorporate the 24-unit high school core curriculum into admissions processes for all first-time freshmen; however, admissions and placement decisions are ultimately made at the institutional level.
 Requirements vary for admission to Missouri institutions.
 For example, foreign language study is required for admission to some institutions.
 Students are strongly encouraged to discuss admissions requirements and placement practices with staff at Missouri institutions in which they may be interested in enrolling.
+The CBHE Recommended College Preparatory High School Curriculum is recommended for full implementation beginning with the Missouri college graduation class of 2018 (entering as college freshman in the Fall of 2014).

 English/Language Arts - 4 units